rjalabado/Portfolio/README.md

 # Portfolio
-Repository designed as a directory for previous projects
+Repository designed as a directory for previous projects.